particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 - Up to 720K Data Operations (720,000)
 - Up to 100 devices
-- Up to 125 MB of cellular data per month, pooled across all devices
-- Price varies for Wi-Fi, Cellular, and Tracker
+- Up to 360 MB of cellular data per month (1 GB for Tracker), pooled across all devices, for each block purchased- Price varies for Wi-Fi, Cellular, and Tracker
 - Add as many blocks are you need

 For example, if you have 150 devices you will need 2 blocks, even if your Data Operations do not yet exceed 720K.